-- Access the application package on the How to Apply page by clicking on the link found under "All Applicants: Go to the Grant Opportunity Package."
-This will take you directly to the pre-populated application package in Grants.gov.
-The package for February and the package for July are different, and are typically posted at least one month prior to each deadline. - 2.
-The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button. - You will be prompted to log in.
+- 1. Access the application package on the How to Apply page by clicking on the link found under "All Applicants: Go to the Grant Opportunity Package."
+This will take you directly to the pre-populated application package in Grants.gov. - 2.
+The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button. - 3.
+You will be prompted to log in.
 In order to create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR).
 More information on participant roles can be found here. - 4.
 After logging in, to create a Workspace application: - a.
 Fill in the Application Filing Name field with your organization name, then - b.
 Click the Create Workspace button. - 5.
 After creating a Workspace, you will be directed to the Manage Workspace page, where you can begin working on the application.